GabrielCousin/indigestible/README.md

 1. ✅ Fetch all enabled newsletters
 2. ✅ Generate an AI-curated summary organized by topic
 3. ✅ Create a formatted GitHub issue with the summary
-4. ✅ Add collapsible sections with raw content for reference
-5. ✅ Upload all files as artifacts
+4. ✅ Upload all files as artifacts (for reference)

 **Setup Required:**
 - Add `OPENAI_API_KEY` as a repository secret in Settings → Secrets and variables → Actions